clemencehuang/memoryGame/README.md

 ## Technology

--   **HTML** was used to define the structure and content for the website (Home/About/Services/Contact pages) and highlight semantic elements.
+-   **HTML** was used to define the structure and and define the JavaScript script area.
--   **CSS** was used to style the HTML elements.
--   **Canva** was used to create the home page hero image with the bright yellow logo overlay.
+-   **CSS** was used to style the HTML elements.-   **Canva** was used to create the home page hero image with the bright yellow logo overlay.
 -   **Git** was used as a version control software, utilizing the command line terminal to commit to Git and Push to GitHub.
 -   **GitHub** is used as the hosting site to store the code for the website after being pushed from Git.
 -   **Google Fonts** was used to import the "Cormorant + Garamond" font family.